 Dr. Caporaso teaches graduate and undergraduate bioinformatics in the Biology and Computer Science departments at Northern Arizona University.
 You can find course websites and teaching materials on Dr. Caporaso's teaching website.

-All of the software developed in the Caporaso Lab is open source and free, and most of it is hosted in the biocore GitHub repository.
-You can find information on the individual projects by looking them up there.
-If you're looking for help with using QIIME, you should head to the QIIME Forum.
+All of the software developed in the Caporaso Lab is open source and free, and most of it is hosted under the biocore GitHub organization.
+You can find the latest information on the individual projects by looking them up there, or see a list of the lab's major software projects on the Software page.
+Head to help.qiime.org if you're looking for help with using QIIME.

-We are always on the lookout for exceptional post-doctoral scholars, graduate students, undergraduate students and research technicians (python programmers, typically) to join the lab.
-If you're interested in the human microbiome or microbiology of the built environment (e.g., offices, homes, hospitals, etc) and would like to work in the Caporaso Lab, you should e-mail Greg.
+We are always on the lookout for exceptional post-doctoral scholars, graduate students, undergraduate students, research technicians, and software engineers (Python programmers, typically) to join the lab.
+If you're interested in the human microbiome, microbiology of the built environment (e.g., offices, homes, hospitals, etc), or developing open source bioinformatics software and would like to work in the Caporaso Lab, you should e-mail Greg.
 Be sure to describe your research interests in your e-mail, and attach a CV or resume as a PDF.

-News For updates on work in the Caporaso Lab, you can follow Greg on Twitter:
+News For updates on work being done in the Caporaso Lab, you can follow Greg on Twitter: